 Defence welcomes all expressions of public support for our people deployed on operations overseas.

-The most effective way for you to show your support is to send an e-mail message to the troops at firstname.lastname@example.org.
+The most effective way for you to show your support is to send an e-mail message to the troops.
 These messages of support are circulated widely to Australian personnel.

-There is no change to existing free postal arrangements for family and friends to send mail and parcels to their deployed loved ones and mates.
+There is no change to existing Defence subsidised postal arrangements for family and friends to send mail and parcels to their deployed loved ones and mates.

-For members of the public who still wish to send general care parcels to deployed personnel for Anzac Day 2017, the Australian Forces Post Office address below will be open from Monday 6 March to Friday 14 April 2017.
+For members of the public who still wish to send general care parcels to deployed personnel over the Christmas 2017 period, the Australian Forces Post Office address below will be open from Monday 6 November to Friday 8 December 2017.

 An Australian Defence Member